 Anyone starting a strength routine or leading an active lifestyle will need more fat than pho provides to keep their body going strong, so pho can be consumed but should be done so sporadically instead of as a go to dish.

-With rice noodles being the main contributing ingredient to the carb load in a customary Vietnamese pho dish, is pho keto friendly without the noodles?
+With rice noodles being the main contributing ingredient to the carb load in a customary Vietnamese pho dish, one might wonder if pho without the noodles is keto-friendly.

 Sugar is not usually added in Vietnamese pho dishes, but the pho made available in American restaurants does; in fact, the kitchen often loads the broth with added sugar to appeal to the American sweet tooth and taste buds.
 One worried about the sugar content of the pho broth at a restaurant in the United States may want to ask their server how the broth is made prior to ordering, and request a sugar-free bowl if possible in addition to passing on the rice noodles.